bs3dev/craftai/CRAFTAI.md

 CraftAI:

-1. Selects the `tech-agent`
+1. Selects the `Forge` agent
 2. Parses the prompt
 3. Generates a plan
 4. Edits the code in `frontend/checkout/`
 5. Runs tests
 6. Opens a PR
 7. Posts the summary back to the orchestrator

 All within minutes.